roguehistory/Hist_Digh3814/content/en/week/3/webmaps.md

 Now that you've seen how to build a map and serve it online, let's modify it to show the graveyard you worked on.

 + You'll want the map to be centred on the graveyard you worked on, so you need to figure out the coordinates for it.
 These will go in the code for the variable `myMap`, and are in decimal degrees.
 + Coordinates for your stones go in the geojson file.
-Easiest way to do this might be to have a csv table like so:
+Easiest way to do this might be to make a csv table like so, in a text editor like [Sublime Text](https://www.sublimetext.com/):
 ```
 latitude,longitude,geometry,Label
 45.4192857,-75.6973237,Point,Centre of our map!